tidyverse/tidyverse.org/content/blog/gargle-1-2-0/index.md

 We've taken a few measures to encourage these folks to install httpuv and enjoy a happier auth life:

 -   Previously, httpuv was only indirectly suggested by gargle, via httr. gargle now lists httpuv in its own `Suggests` field.

 -   We encourage the installation of httpuv in interactive sessions, if we're about to initiate oob auth, when it seems like we don't have to.

+        The httpuv package enables a nicer Google auth experience, in many cases.
+        It doesn't seem to be installed.
+        Would you like to install it now?

+        1: Yes
+        2: No

+        Selection:

 ## User interface